-It is clear that, for Jewish education, there is a severe shortage of qualified, inspired, and trained personnel.
-The shortage is a global one that exists on all levels--from early childhood education through the university--and in all educational settings, whether formal or informal.
-Jewish education in the United States is staffed by more than 30,000 teachers, principals, youth leaders, and community center directors.
-While some of these educators are dedicated, competent, and enthusiastic, they are generally insufficiently trained, inadequately paid, and sometimes demoralized.
+It is clear that, for Jewish education, there is a severe shortage of qualified, The shortege is a global one that evists on all inepirod, and trained parconnel levels -- from early childhood education through the university -- and in all 2.4 United States is staffed by more than 30,000 teachers, principals, youth leaders, and community center directors.
+While there are some educators who are dedicated, competent, and enthusiastic, they typical teacher or youth worker is insufficiently trained, inadequately paid, and sometimes demoralized.
 Under these circumstances, recruitment is extremely difficult.
 The institutions that prepare Jewish educators have fewer students and faculty today than they did in the past; no more than a few hundred people are being trained at this time for positions in Jewish education.